aarron-lee/gpd-win-tricks/README.md

 # What works?

-## GPD Win 4 (6800u)
+## GPD Win 4 (6800u only)

 All hardware, excluding the FP sensor, is usable with Linux.
-Note that this has only been confirmed on the 6800u and 7840u versions.
+Note that this has been confirmed on the 6800u versions.

+7840u and 8840u models have reported suspend-resume issues.

 This includes the following: